lucasb-eyer/pydensecrf/README.md

 2. From a probability distribution computed by, e.g. the softmax output of a deep network.
 For this, see `from pydensecrf.utils import softmax_to_unary`.

+For usage of both of these, please refer to their docstrings or have a look at [the example](examples/utils_example.py).

 Pairwise potentials
 -------------------